adityavyas611/news_fetcher/README.md

 ****

+Objectives:
+- [x] User Authentication
+- [x] Email Notification for News Categories
+- [x] Getting news from different APIs at Different Intervals
+- [x] User can vote a piece of news as authentic, fake or not sure and see the authenticity percentage
+- [x] Frontend for showing list of news

 **The .env is not created because all the values are public and used for development purpose, otherwise I can use .env and share the private data through email.**

 ``` yarn install ``` will install all the dependencies for project